-Workshops foR Early Childhood Educators
+Workshops for Early Childhood Educators

-Maybe your school team is feeling stuck…
+Maybe your teaching team is feeling stuck…

 Playing behavior wack-a-mole leaves educators feeling frustrated and drained, questioning what else they are supposed to try when they are already doing everything they were trained to do.
 There may be a growing sense of tension in the classroom, concern about the impact on other students, and uncertainty about how to support children whose needs feel increasingly complex.